bibekdari/UsefulExtensions/README.md

 ## License

 All the code here is under MIT license.
 Which means you could do virtually anything with the code.
-I will appreciate it very much if you keep an attribution where appropriate.
+We will appreciate it very much if you keep an attribution where appropriate.

     The MIT License (MIT)

-    Copyright (c) 2018 Bibek Sharma (timalsina.bibek@gmail.com)

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal